Sir-Satan/Mythical_Lands/README.md

 # Feedback and Support
 If you encounter any issues, have suggestions, or want to provide feedback on the Mythical Lands mod, please submit an issue on the GitHub repository.

-For general support and discussions, you can join our community Discord server at discord-server-link.
+For general support and discussions, you can join the total miner community Discord server at [https://discord.gg/totalminer].

 ## License
 Mythical Lands mod is released under a Creative Commons Attribution-ShareAlike 4.0 International License.